 There is currently no medical marijuana program from which you can obtain a medical marijuana card in South Dakota.
 This will hopefully change in November 2020, and we will update this section as medical marijuana programs are created.

-As is true with the possession of marijuana on federal land, even if South Dakota legalizes cannabis, it will be technically illegal to drive across state lines while in possession of it.
+As is true with the possession of marijuana on federal land, it is illegal to drive across state lines while in possession of it.
 Because marijuana is federally illegal, the interstate transportation of a Schedule I drug, regardless of state legality, is a punishable offense.
-However, since it is currently illegal in South Dakota, it is especially dangerous to drive across state lines while in possession of marijuana.